reactql/old_docs/source/css.md

 `:global` will work across all parsers -- plain CSS, SASS and LESS -- because all CSS is ultimately parsed through the [CSS loader](https://github.com/webpack-contrib/css-loader).

-> Note: Prefixing with `:global` isn't fool-proof, especially if you're using complicated CSS rules in conjunction with `@at-root` in SASS.
-It's possible that you can 'break' out of `:global` and therefore get a local hashed classname, or break the CSS loader compilation.
-In that case, use the second option (below)
+> Note: Avoid using `@import` statements inside of a `:global` block.
+Imports are intended to be top-level statements, which means they will 'break out' of a surrounding global block and wind up as local modules.
+Instead, use the method below.

 **2. Use `*.global.(css|sass|scss|less)` files**